Jefferson County, Georgia: Education

 There is one school district in the county: Jefferson County School District, which has its boundaries paralleling that of the county.

 Politics

-The county has been depopulating since 1980, and Democratic vote share has fluctuated since then.
+The county has been depopulating since 1980, and the Democratic Party vote share has fluctuated since then.
 Jefferson County leans Democratic in presidential elections; it voted for Democrats in every presidential election from 1992 to 2020.
 In 2024, Donald Trump became the first Republican since George H. W. Bush in 1988 to carry the county.
 It is now a Democratic-leaning swing county.